-Accredited Diploma of Project Management Course ideal for ag industry staff or volunteers required to deliver projects to a deadline and budget such as research trials, networking events or conferences.
+Accredited Diploma of Project Management Course ideal for ag industry staff or volunteers required to deliver projects to a deadline, on budget and with a mix of partner stakeholders involved such as research trials, networking events or conferences.

-The course will be run with a three day immersion learning residential experience at Muresk Institute on 10,11,12 August followed by some online sessions plus an optional accreditation assignment based on a real life project.
+The course will be run with a four-day immersion learning residential experience at Muresk Institute on 9,10,11,12 August followed by an accreditation assignment based on a real life project.

 This course was a highlight of the 2021 GGA Capacity Building program providing a collegiate and impactful study experience with a diverse cohort comprising of a great mix of ages, backgrounds and organisations participants came from.
 It was invaluable for networking and forming new links within the agriculture industry.